kdeldycke/awesome-billing/README.md

 - [Pricing Psychology](https://www.nickkolenda.com/psychological-pricing-strategies/) - Which numbers should you use?
 How high should it be?
 Should it be rounded?
 This guide has 42 tricks to help you choose the best price.
 - [The 7 factors to consider when pricing your startup product](https://tomtunguz.com/how-to-price-your-startups-product/) - Pricing is an offensive tool to reinforce your product value and underscore the company core marketing message.
-- [Finding the max revenue price mark for digital products](https://medium.com/@hovm/finding-the-max-revenue-price-mark-for-digital-products-24cef24f746d) - `TL;DR: to find the optimal price that provides maximum revenue for your product you will need to field-test several price points; you then reconstruct the revenue curve and find the peak.`.
+- [Finding the max revenue price mark for digital products](https://medium.com/@hovm/finding-the-max-revenue-price-mark-for-digital-products-24cef24f746d) - “TL;DR: to find the optimal price that provides maximum revenue for your product you will need to field-test several price points; you then reconstruct the revenue curve and find the peak.”
-- [Pricing niche products](https://kevinlynagh.com/notes/pricing-niche-products/) - `The most compelling argument against simply picking a price, though, is that it limits how much you can learn about your market.`.
+- [Pricing niche products](https://kevinlynagh.com/notes/pricing-niche-products/) - “The most compelling argument against simply picking a price, though, is that it limits how much you can learn about your market.”
 - [The cup-of-coffee pricing fallacy](https://blog.gingerlime.com/2020/the-cup-of-coffee-pricing-fallacy/) - Explains why it is a sloppy analogy.